chriskonnertz/string-calc/README.md

 Just for your information: From the tokenizer's point of view, numbers in a term are always positive.
 This means that the tokenizer will split the term `-1` in two parts: `-` and `1`.

-> Attention: The fractional part of a PHP float can only have a limited length.
+> Notice: The fractional part of a PHP float can only have a limited length.
 If a number in a term has a longer fractional part, the fractional part will be cut somewhere.